nirajvnec/testLTC/README.md

 Hi Shadab,

-Thank you for the prompt approval.
+Thank you for the approval.

 Best regards,
 Niraj